Sorry, no results found for "".

-All the assets are augmented with some extra fields exposed via the GraphQL API, to allow you some extra possibilities on the frontend.
+All the assets are augmented with some extra fields exposed via the GraphQL API, providing you some extra possibilities on the frontend.

 Besides all the fields that you can explore via the CMS interface, the API can return both the BlurHash and the ThumbHash of every image, also as a Data-URLs.